the-best-developer/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the differences between `client-side routing` and `server-side routing`.
+- [ ] Explain the differences between `client-side routing` and `server-side routing`. a1. when client-side routing is used the whole website is downloaded at once and stored locally(client-side) to be rendered later.
+CRUD functions are used to communicate between server and client to update state.

+  a2. when server-side routing is used, a single page is downloaded locally and re-rendered every time the state changes.
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+  a.
+POST: Create, GET: Read, PUT: Update, DELETE: Delete
-- [ ] Mention three tools we can use to make AJAX requests.
+- [ ] Mention three tools we can use to make AJAX requests. a1.
+Javascript: fetch a2.
+Axios library a3.
+XMLHttpRequest

 ## Project Set Up